haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 gem install gemname -P MediumSecurity # All signed dependent gems must be verified.
 ```

-With keybase integration, you could imagine options that simply verify that gems are uploaded by people in your Keybase trust circle.
+With keybase integration, you could imagine options that verify that packages are uploaded by people in your Keybase trust circle.

 For those who don't want to use nuget.org to sign their packages, they could take the extra step to sign packages themselves.
 The same trust policies could apply by using adding options to trust people in your Keybase network of friends or even friends of friends.

 ## Conclusion

 All in all, the package signing feature is still young.
 I anticipate that the NuGet team will iterate on package signing and it will get more and more useful.
-But as it stands, there's really not much reason for me to sign my packages as an independent package author.
-And as a NuGet consumer, there's really no way I can realistically take advantage of package signing to make my environment more secure.
+But as it stands, there's not much reason for me to sign my packages as an independent package author.
+And as a NuGet consumer, there's no way, within reason, that I can take advantage of package signing to make my environment more secure.
 At least not yet.

 Let me know in the comments if I missed something in my analysis.
 Maybe there's some feature I didn't notice that would make this way more usable.